wagtail/wagtail/README.md

 ### Contributing

 If you're a Python or Django developer, fork the repo and get stuck in!
-We run a separate group for developers of Wagtail itself at https://groups.google.com/forum/#!forum/wagtail-developers (please note that this is not for support requests).
+We have several developer focused channels on the [Slack workspace](https://github.com/wagtail/wagtail/wiki/Slack).

 You might like to start by reviewing the [contributing guidelines](https://docs.wagtail.io/en/latest/contributing/index.html) and checking issues with the [good first issue](https://github.com/wagtail/wagtail/labels/good%20first%20issue) label.